yaelbe/expenseTrackerReact/README.md

 3. Filter and manage your expenses as needed.
 4. View the total amount spent on the home screen.
 5. Access your profile to sign out.
+6. Multi users - If you logout and reenter your name you will your expenses
 ## Screenshots

 ![Screenshot 1](./screenshots/Screenshot1.png)